 Parents' enthusiasm for girls hockey seems to rise and fall like the tide, at least here in Stamford.
-A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon visible in the high school team's roster, which began to include girls from other parts of Fairfield County.
+A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon felt at the high school level, where our roster began to include girls from other parts of Fairfield County.
 We established teams at the 14U and 12U levels, but few Stamford girls signed up, and the rosters quickly filled with girls from Darien and Greenwich.
 (All wonderful girls, but all headed for the teams at Darien HS and Greenwich HS.)
-In 2009, all three Spinnakers teams were disbanded, because we were no longer serving Stamford.
+In 2009, all three Spinnakers teams were disbanded, because of the decline of interest among Stamford girls.
 For the next two years, the Spinnakers hosted an adult team, primarily for graduate members, who returned to Stamford after college.
 That effort was challenged by job relocations, scheduling conflicts, fee shock (parents no longer paying!), and the difficulty of finding suitable opponents.
 So, the jerseys were laundered and stored away, in the hope that the local tide of enthusiasm for girls hockey at the youth hockey level someday rises again.

-Stamford's public high schools eventually decided to host girls hockey, so many Stamford girls have the opportunity to practice and play on a combined Stamford-Westhill-Staples team.
+Stamford's public high schools, together with Staples, later decided to sponsor a combined team, so some Stamford girls have the opportunity to practice and play hockey.
 We wish them and that program good luck.

 Ice hockey is a great sport for girls, and we would love to see it revived in Stamford.